Budibase/website/content/legal/templates/legal-document-management-template/index.md

 +++
 Upload, store, organize, and share key legal documents with clients and colleagues, in seconds.

-Legal firms handle huge volumes of documents and information.
+Legal professionals handle huge volumes of documents and information.
 When this is disorganized it quickly leads to inefficiencies, miscommunications, human error, and poor client experiences.

 It’s critical to have robust systems in place to manage legal documents.
 Effective document management reduces admin costs and improves outcomes.
-Give your employees and clients a fast and easy way to access, update, and share documents.
+Give your employees and clients a fast and secure way to easily access, update, and share documents.

 ## What is document management software?

 As the name suggests, document management tools are used to track and organize key information within law firms.
 This includes contracts, invoices, client details, case notes, project specs, and any other kind of documents your team might need.

-In other words, users can upload, share, and update different kinds of documents.
+In other words, team members and clients can upload, share, and update different kinds of documents within a legal document management system.

 The goal is to centralize information and ensure that your team can find the documents they need, in seconds.
 For law firms and legal departments, it’s also crucial for document management tools to be fully secure.